The New You Will Require New Habits

 A new identity needs somewhere to live.

-Not just in your thoughts.
-In your calendar.
-In your boundaries.
-In your mornings.
-In the small decisions no one applauds.
-In the quiet moments when no one is watching and you still choose differently.
+It needs to live in the quiet moments when no one is watching and you still choose differently.

 Transformation becomes stable when it becomes habitual.

-Insight can open the door, but habits are what help you walk through it again and again until the path becomes natural.
+Insight can open the door, but habits help you walk through it again and again until the path begins to feel natural.

-Your habits are a daily vote for who you are.
+Your habits are daily votes for who you are becoming.

 They tell your body what to expect.
 They tell your mind what is normal.
 They tell your nervous system whether you are still living from survival or beginning to live from truth.

-If your new self is grounded, but your habits are chaotic, you will feel pulled back into old patterns.
-Not because you are weak, but because repetition teaches the body what is familiar.
+If your new self is grounded but your habits are chaotic, you will feel pulled back into the old pattern.

 Habits are how the body learns: